AccelByte/session-dsm-gamelift-iac/README.md

 The Lambda is capable of handling both successful and failed session placements, though it is only used for failed placements in this integration.
 Successful placements are expected to call UpdateDSInformation from the dedicated server in response to getting the OnStartGameSession notification from Amazon GameLift Servers.

 > [!NOTE]
-> For testing purposes, the Lambda assumes that the queue name exactly matches the AccelByte namespace.
-To support multiple queues, you may wish to design a queue naming convention that includes the AccelByte namespace and modify the Lambda to support your naming convension
+> For testing purposes, the Lambda only supports a single AccelByte namespace, as defined in the AWS SSM variable `/lambda/ab_namespace_name`.
+To support multiple namespaces and queues, you may wish to design a queue naming convention that includes the AccelByte namespace and modify the Lambda to support your naming convension.

 > [!NOTE]
 > You must build the Lambda with the provided `build.sh` script before running `terraform apply`.
 Failing to do so will cause the `terraform apply` command to fail.